 What is the Nakalele Blowhole?

-Nakalele means “the leaning,” and at its core, the blowhole is a natural geyser formed by the unique volcanic rock formations that shape Maui’s northern coastline.
-When waves crash against the rocks, water is forced through an underwater lava tube, creating a dramatic plume that can shoot water as high as 50 feet into the air.
+Nakalele means “the leaning.”
+At its core, the blowhole is a natural geyser formed by volcanic rock along Maui’s northern coastline.
+When waves strike the rocks, water pushes through an underwater lava tube and shoots up like a fountain, sometimes 50 feet high.
 The strength and height of the blowhole’s spray depend on the tides and wave conditions.
-On days with strong surf, the blowhole can be particularly active, providing a mesmerizing and powerful display of nature’s raw energy.
+On days with big waves, the blowhole is even more active.
+It puts on a strong show of nature that is amazing to watch.

 However, Nakalele Blowhole isn’t just about the water spout.
-The surrounding area is a stunning example of Maui’s rugged beauty, with jagged cliffs, volcanic rock formations, and panoramic views of the Pacific.
+The area around the blowhole shows off Maui’s wild beauty.
+You’ll see sharp cliffs, black volcanic rocks, and wide views of the Pacific Ocean.
 It’s a place where you can witness both the serene and untamed sides of the island.

 Snorkeling Maui